Last updated: April 26, 2026

 When is the next Venus inferior conjunction?

-The calculator computes upcoming Sun-Venus inferior conjunctions live from the JPL DE441 ephemeris.
-The next one is shown in the calendar view.
+The calculator computes upcoming Sun-Venus inferior conjunctions from a conjunction table built on the JPL DE440s planetary ephemeris via ANISE.
+The table returns calendar-date conjunction events, and the next one is shown in the calendar view.

 Is the Pentagram of Venus the same as the Egyptian or sacred geometry pentagram?